• Skip to primary navigation

 Instructions

-• Cook the shrimp carefully in the hot oil, until it's pink in colour (about 3-5 minutes).
-Remove and allow to drain on paper towel on a plate. *Optional - keep the shrimp on a baking tray in the oven to keep warm in between cooking batches.
+• Remove - using a slotted spoon, remove Shrimp and place on a wire rack. *Optional - keep the shrimp on a baking tray in the oven to keep warm in between cooking batches.

 Tried this recipe?Mention @petersfoodadventures or tag #petersfoodadventures!